Volcano Electronic Cigarettes Arrive In Europe

 Now I’m not a heavy vaper by any means, more a moderate user, so for those that class themselves as heavy or for the chain vapers out there this is going to change (obviously).

 Charging the batteries is a simple affair, pop the screw cap off the end of the battery, plug the USB lead into the end and connect to a USB port.
-This is where the Inferno differs slightly from the likes of the VGO2 and ROK Star in that you can actually continue to vape the device whilst charging so there is no excuse to reach out for that pack of cigs you have stuffed at the back of your draw for emergencies!
+This is where the Inferno differs slightly from the likes of the Series E and ROK Star in that you can actually continue to vape the device whilst charging so there is no excuse to reach out for that pack of cigs you have stuffed at the back of your draw for emergencies!

 Overall 5/5– The batteries not only look good but also perform very well, even the heaviest vaper should get a full day vaping using both batteries.
 Other highlights include the standard on\off function and the ability to vape whilst charging the battery.